jarnar85/source-sdk-2013/README.md

 			* [x] Health
 			* [ ] Armor
 			* [ ] Suit
+	* [ ] Create player_class <PLAYER_CLASS> (using player_setclass functionality without cheat protection and fiter of available target classes depending on current class eg. combine become zombine and not classic zombies)
 * [ ] Create a test map
 	* [ ] Add a trigger for player_setclass command
 	* [ ] Add a trigger to spawn certain NPCs (combine, rebel, zombie, ...)